This Beef Bourguignon is a delicious French stew that’s actually easy to make.

 - parsley for serving

-- Dab the beef dry with a paper towel and season with salt and pepper.
-Brown it in the bacon fat in small batches over medium-high heat.
-Remove from the pan and set aside.
+- Gently dab the beef dry with a paper towel and season with salt and pepper.
+Sear the beef in small batches over medium-high heat until browned.
+Once browned, transfer to a plate.

-- Add broth, wine, mushrooms, potatoes (if using), tomato paste, garlic, thyme, rosemary, and bay leaf.
-Cover and bake 2 ½ to 3 hours.
+- Add the broth, wine, mushrooms, potatoes (if using), tomato paste, garlic, thyme, rosemary, and bay leaf.
+Cover the pot and bake the stew for 2 ½ to 3 hours.